Li Han (Jin dynasty): Conspiracy against Sima Ai and death

 Li Han was dissatisfied that his plan to install Sima Yong and Sima Ying to power did not went as planned, with part of his frustration stemming from his desire to seize real political power for himself.
 When Sima Ai took control of the imperial court, he also continued to employ Huangfu Shang as an Army Adviser.
 All the while, Shang's brother, Huangfu Zhong, was serving as the Inspector of Qin province.
 Li Han advised Sima Yong that the two brothers cannot be trusted and should be removed from power.
 He proposed a plan petitioning the court to recall Huangfu Zhong back to Luoyang before arresting him en route.

 However, Zhong saw through their plot and believed that Li Han was planning to rebel, so he asked Sima Ai for permission to use the soldiers of Qin province to suppress him.
 Sima Ai did not want to escalate the situation any further, so he turned down ordered Zhong to disband his troops and appointed Li Han as Intendant of Henan and moved to Luoyang.
 Li Han complied but Zhong refused.
 From Luoyang, Li Han remained in touch with Sima Yong, and suggested to him to use the Prefect of Jincheng, You Kai (游楷) and the Prefect of Longxi, Han Zhi (韓稚) to attack Huangfu Zhong at Jicheng (冀城; in present-day Gangu County, Gansu).

-Not long after, Sima Yong secretly ordered Li Han to attack Sima Ai with the Palace Attendant, Feng Sun (馮蓀) and Prefect of the Palace Writers, Bian Cui (卞粹).
+Not long after, Sima Yong secretly ordered Li Han to attack Sima Ai with the Palace Attendant, Feng Sun (馮蓀) (Note: Feng Sun was a son of Feng Bo, son of Feng Dan (冯𬘘).
+Feng Dan's grandfather Feng Fu was also known as Li Fu.) and Prefect of the Palace Writers, Bian Cui (卞粹).
 However, before they could act, Huangfu Shang warned Sima Ai about Li Han's involvement in the previous plot against Sima Jiong.
 Thus, Li Han and his co-conspirators were all captured and killed.